mangoQueen/Kernel-Flow-and-Probit/README.md

 # Kernel-Flow-and-Probit

+run_EL_newton calculates u* using newton's method for the minimizer function or directly solves using Euler-Lagrange equations.
+Shows computation time and error. run_kf.py runs kernel flow to approximate theta on data set with 3 chosen clusters.

 ## Referenced equations from following papers

 [1] H. Owhadi and G. R. Yoo.
 Kernel flows: From learning kernels from data into the abyss.
 Journal of Computational Physics, 389:22–47, 2019.